Placeholder-Software/WetSurfaceDecals/docs/GettingStarted/WetParticleSplatter.md

 ![Gif Of Splatters](../images/ParticleWetSplatterAnim.gif)

 Make sure to check out the [Particle Wet Splatter](/Reference/ParticleWetSplatter) and [Particle Wet Splatter Template](/Reference/ParticleWetSplatterTemplate) reference docs for full details on all the features.

+## A Note On Collision Geometry

+The Wet Splatter decals are created where the particle impacts collision geometry.
+However, collision geometry often does not conform exactly to the graphical mesh which it surrounds, it is usually slightly larger.
+If the collision geometry is sufficiently inflated this can cause all of the splatters to be invisible because they are not intersecting the graphical geometry.
+To fix this the `Particle Wet Splatter` component has a `Vertical Offset` setting which offsets all decals along the collision normal vector by a fixed amount.
+You should set it to the inverse of the inflation used on your collision meshes.